 The University has exchange programs with a large number of universities around the world.
 Students from these, as well as free movers, are welcome to apply for this program.
-All the education in the programme is conducted in English.
+All the education in the program is conducted in English.

 General entry requirements for second-cycle studies and specific entry requirements: